MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Lessons/2024_11_15_Fri_Mouse_Events.md

     <td>
       <b>DO NOW:</b><br><br>
       1. Make a new file in your IDLE called Mouse_Events.py and paste in the starter code from the agenda.<br><br>
-      2. In your notebook, describe, in terms of x and y, what are the inputs and outputs of the two functions in the starter code?
-In other words, what information does each function need in order to execute the function body, and what does the function body do?
+      2. In your notebook, describe, in terms of x and y, what are the inputs and outputs of the two functions in the starter code? <br><br>
+      <em>In other words, what information does each function need in order to execute the function body, and what does the function body do?</em>
     </td>
   </tr>
 </table>